zero-meta/EasyClangComplete/README.md

 This plugin is intended to be easy to use.
 You should just add the folders your project uses to `include_dirs` list in the settings and everything should just work.
 If you experience problems - create an issue.
 I will try to respond as soon as possible.

-If you are an experienced python developer and find something in my code a no-go - **DO** tell me.
-Python is not my main language and I am always willing to learn.

 ## How to install ##
 Clone this repository into the folder where the packages of your Sublime Text 3 live.
 Then follow the OS-specific setup below: